 Whether a shining new station hub or a complex multi-phased programme, our combined consultancy and construction knowledge means we know what is possible, while having the experts to manage the approvals and secure buy in from the right people.
 We can establish the right project controls to give you the security and visibility you need, while innovating to solve some of rail's most complex challenges.

-Sean GrayDirector of Transportation, ConsultancyEmail
+Sean GrayDirector of Transport and Infrastructure, ConsultancyEmail

 “The work Network Rail has done with Mace to develop Birmingham New Street station has been extraordinary.
 Together we have transformed a dark, unwelcoming and overcrowded station with poor access for passengers beyond recognition.
 Birmingham now has a bigger, better, brighter station which has transformed the experience of millions of passengers.”